hruba/english-for-designers/02-intentional-aboutness/about.md

 ## Katerina Hruba

-Beginning designer with a creative mind, sense of punctuality and strange sense of humour.
+Designer with a creative mind, sense of punctuality, and curious sense of humor.

-I consider myself to be an introvert with a little dip off drama queen especially when I am around my friends, also I speak fluently the language of sarcasm.
+I consider myself to be an introvert reserved with a touch of drama queen mixed in, especially when I’m around my friends.